GoogleCloudPlatform/medical-imaging/pathology/viewer/README.md

 > _NOTE_: The IDC is intended for limited user viewing only and is not meant for
 > image downloads.
 Read more [here](https://learn.canceridc.dev/portal/proxy-policy).

-## Development server

-To run the application locally, pointing to a development environment: `npm run start`.
-Navigate to `http://localhost:5432/`.
-The application will automatically reload if you change any of the source files.

 ## Build for produciton

 Run `npm run build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Those can be served in various ways.
 See the list of options in [Website hosting in Google Cloud](https://cloud.google.com/architecture/web-serving-overview).
 When choosing, take into account your security, authentication, privacy requirements, and whether a custom domain name is needed.
 In principle, this viewer can technically be statically hosted.